scottyphillips/mitsubishi_echonet/README.md

 'example.py' is an executable Python3 script that will discover your Mitsubishi HVAC and play with some settings.

-'mitsubishi.py' is for use with Home Assistant.
-Copy it into your 'custom_components'
+'/custom_components/mitsubishi/climate.py' is for use with Home Assistant (v0.89+) Copy the '/mitsubishi/climate.py' (including folder) into your 'custom_components'

 In configuration.yaml add the following lines:
 ```yaml